jadecobra/python_tdd_exercises/source/how_to/make_person.rst

   the terminal still shows green

-* since the variables point to the class attributes, I use them directly and remove the variables that are no longer needed
+* since the variables point to class attributes, I can use them directly in place of the variables

   .. code-block:: python